 Tabassum is a Bangladeshi architect known for her design of the Bait-ur-Rouf Mosque, which earned her the Aga Khan Award.
 Her work is celebrated for its prioritisation of climate, site, materiality, light, local culture and history through contemporary architecture.
 She has participated in the Venice Biennale for Architecture under the theme Freespace.
 Tabassum’s designs for fluid, communal living through clusters and courtyards are inspired by local rural examples.

-Oxman is an American Israeli designer, the Sony Corporation Career Development Professor and Associate Professor of Media Art and Sciences at MIT Media Lab.
+Oxman is an American Israeli designer and Associate Professor of Media Art and Sciences at MIT Media Lab.
 There she founded, and currently leads the Mediated Research Group.
 The cross-disciplinary studio conducts research and design projects which are at the intersection of computational design, digital fabrication, material science and authentic biology.
 In utilizing design principles inspired by nature, Oxman aims to bridge together the built, natural and biological environments through research and experimentation.